 The Center for Radiological Research Instrument Shop, directed by Gary Johnson, offers the most comprehensive design and instrument shop in the Columbia University Irving Medical Center.
 Established in 1947, the facility has been continuously modernized and updated.
 Using a CAD (computer-aided design) system, specialized, complex, custom-made instrumentation and equipment of almost any physical size, including micro-machining of plastics, metals, and ceramics, can be fabricated.
-Consultation with and guidance for researchers is provided in determining appropriate materials and design, along with technological advice and suggestions.
+Consultation with and guidance for researchers is provided in determining appropriate materials and design, along with technical advice and suggestions.
 The shop is also equipped for micro-brazing and micro-silver soldering, as well as for plastic molding and mechanical repair of small laboratory equipment.

 The facility is a world leader in the fabrication of ionization chambers and proportional counters used in radiation studies and in microdosimetry.
 Other specialized items produced include imaging systems such as intravital microscopes and customized PET scanners.

-Charges are based on intricacy of work requested, plus materials.
+Charges are based on the intricacy of work requested, plus materials.
 Items routinely made include:

 - Radiation targets and radiation shields including beta-particle bench shielding, bins, storage, and work boxes and lead containers and shields Collimators (lead or tungsten)